ChiWang03/Kaggle-House-Prices/README.md

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

-In this repo I will demonstrate some unsupervised and supervised learning methods to predict house prices
+This repository will demonstrate multiple methods with in depth detail and interepretation.

+Most of the code will be done with Python and some will be in R

+1. PCA (Dimension reduction) and PCA Regression
+2. Regression methods (MLR) and variable selection with Elastic Net/LASSO/Ridge regression
+3. ...